-TIP: You’ll need to choose user name and password to access your WordPress panel.
-Don’t use ‘Admin’ or ‘YourBlogName’ or your name as your user name.
+TIP: You’ll need to choose a user name and password to access your WordPress panel.
+Don’t use ‘Admin’ or ‘YourBlogName’ or ‘YourName’ as your user name.
 Pick something that no-one could easily guess and make sure you choose a really strong password.
 Hackers trying to log into your website will become a daily reality, so protect your blog from the very beginning.

-WordPress is a bit overwhelming in the beginning, so you’ll need to start reading a lot, but there is tons of information out there and you’ll get there sooner than you think.
+WordPress is a bit overwhelming in the beginning.
+So you’ll need to start reading and learning a lot.
+The good news is that there is tons of information out there and you’ll get there sooner than you think.
 If you want to create a really nice website quickly, you should get a premium WordPress theme.